Journal of Education for Sustainable Development

 The Journal of Education for Sustainable Development is a forum for discussion and dialogues in the emerging field of Education for Sustainable Development (ESD).

-The journal is published by SAGE Publications, India in association with the Centre for Environment Education.
+The journal is published by Sage Publications India Pvt Ltd, India in association with the Centre for Environment Education.

-The journal is a member of the Committee on Publication Ethics (COPE).
+The journal is a member of the Committee on Publication Ethics (COPE)..It is edited by Prithi Nambiar.

 Abstracting and indexing

 Journal of Education for Sustainable Development is abstracted and indexed in: